RahafJ96/401-data-structures-and-algorithms/challenges/graph/app/src/main/java/graph/README.md

 # Graphs

-A Graph is a non-linear data structure consisting of nodes and edges.
-The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
+A graph is data structure consisting of data that is stored among many groups of edges and vertices.

 ![Graph](https://www.geeksforgeeks.org/wp-content/uploads/undirectedgraph.png)